-Our dining environment is an important component of the dining experience.
+Our dining environment is an important part of the dining experience.
 Look around and see if there are any simple things we can do to enhance the dining experience.
 Does anyone have any ideas?
-(Ex.
+(Presenter Note: Ex.
 Turn off the TV, play soft music, adjust the lighting, adjust the temperature).

-The dining environment should be attractive, functional, enhance socialization, have adequate lighting, comfortable furnishings, adequate ventilation, be absent of odors, have sufficient space with tables adjusted to accommodate wheel chairs, and comfortable sound levels.
+The dining environment should be attractive and functional.
+It should enhance socialization.
+It needs to have adequate lighting, comfortable furnishings, adequate ventilation, be absent of odors, have sufficient space with tables adjusted to accommodate wheel chairs, and comfortable sound levels.